How and When to Apply Equine Poultice: Tutorial

 Then, follow the steps below:

-1. Clean the hoof thoroughly with hoof pick, ensuring it is also dry.
+1. Clean the hoof thoroughly with a hoof pick, ensuring it is also dry

 2. Fill the frog as much as possible with poultice packing.
 Try to keep the hoof flat by either resting it on your bent leg or by requesting the help of another person.

 4. Apply bandage wraps to the foot.
-Ensure entire foot is wrapped taught but not too tight.
+Ensure the entire foot is wrapped taught but not too tight

 5. Use duct tape to keep the materials in place and protect the foot from contamination.
 It is possible to wrap the tape around the hoof using individual strips.
 Another option is to create a large patchwork of tape strips before beginning the poultice process and keeping it nearby.
 Place the tape collection beneath the foot before enclosing the remainder of the tape around the upper hoof.